gratuz/gratuz/gatsby-site/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

+13. Use git subtree push --prefix gatsby-site/public origin gh-pages to push the latest build files

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start: